xchem/fragalysis-backend/README.md

 With the stack running, upload a compound set by visiting `localhost:8080/viewer/upload_cset`

 The target name is for example `Mpro`, select `sdf` file and you don't need a `pdb` file.

+## Command-line accessing the API
+With the stack (or backend) running you should be able to access the REST API.
+From the command-line you can use curl or [httpie].
+Here's we use the httpie utility to `GET` the API root (which does not require authentication)...

+    http :8080/api/

+To use much of the remainder of the API you will need to authenticate. but some endpoints allow you to use a token, obtained from the corresponding Keycloak authentication service.
+If you are running a local stack a client ID exists that should work for you, assuming you have a Keycloak user identity.
+So, with a few variables: -

+    TOKEN_URL=keycloak.example.com/auth/realms/xchem/protocol/openid-connect/token
+    CLIENT_ID=fragalysis-local
+    CLIENT_SECRET=00000000-0000-0000-0000-000000000000
+    USER=someone
+    PASSWORD=password123

+...you can then get an API token.
+Here we're using `httpie`and `jq`: -

+    TOKEN=$(http --form POST https://$TOKEN_URL/ \
+        grant_type=password \
+        client_id=$CLIENT_ID \
+        client_secret=$CLIENT_SECRET \
+        username=$USER \
+        password=$PASSWORD | jq -r '.access_token')

+The token should last for at least 15 minutes, depending on the Keycloak configuration.
+With the Token you should then be able to make authenticated requests to the API on your local stack: -

+    ENDPOINT=api/compound-identifier-types
+    http :8080/$ENDPOINT/ "Authorization:Bearer $TOKEN"

+## Logging
+The backend writes log information in the container to `/code/logs/backend.log`.
+This is typically persisted between container restarts on Kubernetes with a separate volume mounted at `/code/logs`.

 ## Database migrations
 The best approach is to spin-up the development stack (locally) using